Vinilificio/vinilificio.com/en/about-us.md

 * [Yerevan Tape](https://yerevantapes.bandcamp.com/){:target="_blank"}
 * [Sound Vintage Jukebox](https://soundvintagejukebox.wordpress.com/){:target="_blank"}
 * [DATATEX](http://datatex-italia.com/shop/prodotti-per-la-registrazione-analogica.html){:target="_blank"}
+* ... and many others

+Last but not least...
+Vinilifcio is against all fascism, racism and all kinds of discrimination.
+We are against all wars and all forms of violence and oppression.

 ### Credits
 * Photographs and image concept of vinilificio.com and slideshows by Gabriele Guarisco and Vinilificio.